30 day money back guarantee

 Let's not forget the two-strand twist.
 This is when you take a section of your hair, typically a small square, divide your square in halves and twist it around each other forming an interweaving of your hair.
 This is how a lot of people begin their Loc journey.

-Finally, braids or cornrows are considered classics no matter what type of hair.
+Braids or cornrows are considered classics hair styles no matter what type of hair.
 Take three sections of your hair and weave them alternately.
 The ends can be allowed to hang loose or tied with elastic bands.
-Often worn on small children to manage their hair, cornrows or braids are also the preliminary stage for a well styled Afro.
+This style is often worn by small children to manage their hair.
+Cornrows or braids are also the preliminary stage for a well styled Afro.

 You see when you take the cornrows out you now have a head of hair that has volume and an Afro that brings you a lot of attention.